ruihuaniu/rui-blog/blog/2023-07-28-PDF-report-with-echarts.md

 - The print preview window will always popup since the native `print` API is called.

 #### Future Improvements
+- Refactor/Improve the code for chart image generation
+  > The current implementation requires significant modifications to the BarChart component, violating both the Open-Closed and Single Responsibility principles.
+- Add a print wizard to allow the user to customize the information shown on the PDF cover page.
+  > This will enhance the report's appearance and provide a more professional touch.
 - Implement PDF generation on the server/backend side to create a smoother flow.
   > Consider using Puppeteer to generate PDFs on the server side.
 (Echarts also supports server-side generation)
-- Add a print wizard to allow the user to customize the information shown on the PDF cover page.
-  > This will enhance the report's appearance and provide a more professional touch.
 - Implement the print with iframe from scratch,.
   > since this react-to-print lib is also using the iframe with some additional features which are not fully used.